iLib-js/ilib-lint/README.md

 This i18n linter differs from other static linters in the following ways:

-* it can recognize the locale of files from the path name of files or from within the file itself, and applies locale-sensitive rules.
-For example, you can apply a rule that checks that the translations in a resource file of a plural resource contain the correct set of plural categories for the target language.
-* it can apply different rulesets to different sets of files.
+* It can apply different rulesets to different sets of files.
 This is useful for a number of reasons:
     * when linting a mono-repo that has different subprojects inside of it and each subproject needs different rules applied to its files
-    * when different file types need different rulesets
+    * when different sets of files need different rulesets, even within the same file type
+* It can handle any file type
+    * most linters are specific to a programming language and its related files.
+This linter can read any type of file and apply the appropriate set of rules.
+* Rules can be locale-sensitive
+    * most linters apply the same rules blindly to all files, regardless of the locale
+    * for resource files, it can apply the appropriate locale for each resource individually
+* It can recognize the locale of files from the path name of files
+    * this allows it to apply the locale-sensitive rules automatically.
+For example, you can apply a rule that checks that the translations in a resource file of a plural resource contain the correct set of plural categories for the target language.
+* It can load plugins
+    * Parsers - you can add parsers for new programming languages or resource file types
+    * Formatters - you can make the output look exactly the way you want
+    * Rules - you can add new rules declaratively or programmatically

 ## Installation